UCI Carbon Offsets Fellow

 UCI Community Resilience Fellow

-Description: At the UCI Office of Sustainability, we understand that transformations in physical infrastructure alone will not suffice to achieve the University of California’s climate and sustainability goals.
-How we build the human infrastructure to get us there is also key.
-We are working on several community resilience projects that are intended to foster people-centered and inclusive solutions to our climate challenges.
+Description: At the UCI Office of Sustainability, we are working on several projects that foster people-centered and inclusive solutions to climate and sustainability challenges.
 These projects are driven by students, faculty, staff, and community collaborators who come together for meaningful exchange, education, research, and action for social transformation.
-We are developing a shared understanding that the problems of climate change, racism and all social injustice, economic inequality, and our challenged democracy are connected, and so are the solutions.“Community resilience” describes our efforts to create the human infrastructure through which climate and sustainability solutions foster and reflect social cohesion and inclusion of underrepresented voices in our university community and beyond.
+We work from a shared understanding that the problems of climate change, racism and all social injustice, economic inequality, and our challenged democracy are connected, and so are the solutions.
+“Community resilience” describes our efforts to create the human infrastructure needed to ensure that climate and sustainability solutions protect and defend both biological and cultural diversity.

-Project Supervisors: Oscar Teran, JD, Director, UCI DREAM Center; Abigail Reyes, JD, Director of UCI Community Resilience Projects, Office of Sustainability
+Project Supervisor: Abby Reyes, JD, Director of UCI Community Resilience Projects, Office of Sustainability

 Student Project: The selected fellow will work with UCI Community Resilience Projects to integrate and align UCI’s sustainability and climate activities with UCI’s wide-ranging activities that forward understanding and progress on racial and social justice.
-This work will include coordination of and involvement in UCI’s Community Resilience Co-Lab, a collaboration among UCI Community Resilience Projects; UCI Cross-Cultural Center; UCI DREAM Center; UCI FRESH Basic Needs Hub; UCI Center for Black Cultures, Resources and Research; UCI Global Sustainability Resource Center; and the UCI Student Housing Sustainability Program.
-The selected fellow will work with supervisors from the Co-lab to plan AY 18-19 fellowship activities to continue to weave together students, faculty, and staff working at the intersection of these issues.
+This work will include coordination of and involvement in UCI’s Community Resilience Co-Lab.
+The student-led Co-lab aims to build a stronger campus community response to the enduring and intersecting crises of environmental, racial, and social injustice.
+It brings together UCI graduate and undergraduate students, faculty, and staff from across disciplines and departments to co-generate critical and collaborative shared space for community, experimentation, skills-sharing, and action.
+The selected fellow will work with staff and faculty supervisors from the Co-lab to plan and carry out AY 19-20 fellowship activities to continue to weave together students, faculty, and staff working at the intersection of these issues.

 Description: President Napolitano and chancellors from all 10 campuses announced the Carbon Neutrality Initiative in November 2013.
 The Initiative aims for the University of California to emit net zero greenhouse gases from its buildings and vehicle fleet by 2025.
 To get there, President Napolitano created a Global Climate Leadership Council (GCLC).
 The GCLC harnesses the research, teaching, service, and operations strengths of the ten UC campuses to: